Loading...

 • Any cost purchased from a supplier who is not at arm’s length from the applicant (i.e., businesses owned the same individual(s), or by siblings or parents, through blood or marriage).

+Application outcome notifications will be sent approximately 50 business days after the application intake closes.
 If an application is approved for a cost-share allocation, written confirmation will be provided from OSCIA by email.
-This approval letter will confirm:

 • Any costs from the application that were deemed ineligible

-• Eligible invoice dates and project completion and claim submission deadlines
+• Eligible invoice dates, project completion and claim submission deadlines

-• Information required with the claim submission
+• What is needed with the claim submission

-• Information on how to submit the claim
+• Information on how to submit your claim using the OSCIA Portal

-• Copy of front and back of cancelled cheque
+• Copy of front and back of a cancelled cheque

-• Electronic image of processed cheque
+• Electronic image of a processed cheque

-• Statement from banking institution indicating to whom the processed cheque was written, or electronic payment made, and for what amount.
+• Statement from banking institution indicating to whom the processed cheque was written, or electronic payment made, and for what amount

-• Credit card or debit card receipt clearly identifying amount and to whom the payment was made.
+• Credit card or debit card receipt clearly identifying the amount and to whom the payment was made.
 Credit card or debit card numbers and other information, including costs that are unrelated to the project, should be blacked out.

+Cash payments for project costs are strongly discouraged, as they may not meet requirements for proof of payment.
+If proof of payment is not provided, OSCIA cannot support the cost.
 OSCIA may request any additional information from the applicant that OSCIA deems necessary (e.g., copies of any audit reports, plans or permits obtained by the applicant in conducting the project) to support their claim.

-Cost-share payments are made by electronic funds transfer (EFT) in the name of the legal business.
-All cost-share funding is considered income to the business for tax purposes.
+Cost-share payments are made by electronic funds transfer (EFT) in the name of the legal farm business.
+All cost-share funding is considered taxable income to the farm business.
 OSCIA will issue a tax form (AGR-1) and report the amount paid to the Canada Revenue Agency (CRA); this is why an applicant’s Social Insurance Number (SIN) is collected if the applicant does not have a CRA Business Number.
-Only one claim can be submitted per project per program year, and only one payment will be made per claim.

 Do You Have All Your Required